 As an example, Tesla was started in 2003 by Martin Eberhard and Marc Tarpenning and Elon Musk had only invested in them in 2004.
 Elon Musk got involved after these cofounders left in 2008 or so, and lead the company through turbulent times to a massive success over a decade later, up to a point where now Governments and all other Car companies are forcing each other’s hand to go completely electric within this decade.
 This will help the humanity by getting rid of fossil fuels, reducing pollution, improving the climate.
 If it were not for Tesla co-founders in 2003, in spite of their “failure”, mankind may not have achieved this level of progress in cleaner energy automobiles in 2020.

-Existing challenges in Indian start-up ecosystem in the BC era (before corona)
+Existing challenges in the Indian start-up ecosystem in the BC era (before corona)

 Getting back to the toughest phase of start-ups in Covid19.
 Let’s face the realities.
 India is even a tough place to do business even for established businesses, surely more so for start-ups.
 Here are some hard points one could take in perspective, about the Indian start-up eco-system.

 4. Remember it takes at least 7-8 years to build a new business in India.
-Start-up ecosystem cannot accelerate it by putting in more money,
+The start-up ecosystem cannot accelerate it by putting in more money,

 a.
 You cannot out 9 mothers together and make a baby in 1 month.
 It will take 9 months